-Bringing the life-saving skills of chest compressions & early AED use to fitness communities
+Bringing the life-saving skills of chest compressions & early AED use to everyone

-Driven by our belief that everyone should learn CPR and how to operate an AED, the non-profit Compress and Shock Foundation was established.
-We aim to teach these essential life skills to members of fitness communities around the country and anyone else who would benefit from the education.
+Driven by our belief that everyone should learn CPR and how to operate an AED, the non-profit Compress and Shock Foundation was established in 2016.
+We aim to teach these essential life skills to the public every 3rd Saturday in May.
 Our education is provided free of charge as there should never be a barrier to learn what is necessary to save a life.

 Preparation may be the difference between life and death for your neighbor, colleague, or loved one.